-Young veterinarian James Herriot, his boss Siegfried Farnon and a host of memorable characters in the Yorkshire Dales.
+Young veterinarian James Herriot, his boss Siegfried Farnon, and a host of memorable characters in All Creatures Great and Small.

 3. Rereading to Treasure the Elusive Feeling of Childhood

 Another song that comes to mind, sometimes played during the Christmas season, is the surprisingly haunting "Toyland."
-The lyrics say that when "once upon a time" and childhood are left behind, you can never return to them again.
-I have to disagree.
+The lyrics indicate that when childhood and "once upon a time" are left behind, you can never return to them again.
+I disagree.

 There is one window that makes it possible for us to return to "once upon a time" and that window is a book.
 Picking up a childhood favorite as an adult, however, can be troubling.
 I wonder:

 What if it's not the same?
 I'll ruin that special memory I had of the story.